Let’s Be Clear…

 Clarity is a technique that qualifies a writer’s talent.
 Clarity reveals a meticulously calculative mind; a mind of careful focus & organization.

-Let’s talk about Words:
+So-Let’s talk about Words:

 In many cases, excessive words may cloud the clarity of a writer’s message, especially if the message is important for the reader to understand.
 In simpler terms, when a writer wishes to relay an important message less words should be used.
 The deeper and more complicated the message, the more clear and succinct the writer’s narrative must be.
 Let’s put this claim to the test.